Skip to main content

 1. Lp(a): An inherited cholesterol marker that raises lifetime heart risk.
 If yours is high, we manage every other risk factor more carefully.

-2. ApoB: The actual count of cholesterol-carrying particles.
-A clearer signal than LDL alone.
+2. ApoB: The direct count of cholesterol-carrying particles, a clearer signal than LDL alone.

 3. Homocysteine: A B-vitamin marker that tells us if you might benefit from methylated folate or B12.